 I conducted the test by using OptimalSort software and UserTesting.com platform to find participants.

-I wrote a popular article that explained how I did the card sort.
+I wrote an article that was well accepted by the Medium community and that explained how I did the card sort.

 Boosting team productivity

-Second, wireframes created in our team were created by using 3rd party templates and time was lost researching and configuring own templates.
-Also, the wireframe look was not consistent, leading to confusion between team members.
+Creating design systems became increasingly useful in 2018 and Sketch, the popular app for UX design has at that time just introduced the ability to add libraries.
+At the same time, wireframes created by our team were done by using 3rd party templates and time was lost with each person researching and configuring their own templates.
+This led to the wireframe styling not being consistent, leading to confusion between team members.

 I presented the idea to team members to create a design system for wireframes based on atomic design.
 After getting approval, I designed and onboarded the team members.
-Finally, it was used by 8 members of the UX team.
+It was then adopted by 8 members of the UX team.

-After working previously mainly on smaller projects and for various startups, working for Staples was a great way for me to grow UX skills that are necessary on projects with millions of users.
-After the experience of working on Staples projects, I developed the confidence to tackle any user experience design problem – from quickly producing results for small companies to solving difficult design problems for corporations.
+After previously mainly working on early-stage startup products, working for Staples was a great way for me to grow UX skills that are necessary on products that serve millions of users.
+After the experience of working with Staples, I developed the confidence to tackle any user experience design problem – from quickly producing results for small companies to solving difficult design problems for corporations.